Introduction

 /journal | Retrieve audit-relevant journal data and ranges for closings, exports and inspections. | Daily/monthly closings, audit exports, archive snapshots. |

-Each endpoint performs a well-defined step within the overall fiscal workflow and contributes to a traceable, compliant transaction chain.
 For the full request/response models, payload schemas and per-endpoint error codes, see the POS System API reference (v2.1).

 End-to-End Request Flow